Community Paediatrics (Peterborough)

 We provide assessment and support for children with the following specialist needs or conditions:

-Autism Spectrum Disorder (ASD) - We provide multi-disciplinary specialist assessment along with Speech and Language Therapists (SALT), Psychologists and Occupational Therapists (OT) for preschool children.
+• Autism Spectrum Disorder (ASD): We provide multi-disciplinary specialist assessment along with speech and language therapistspsychologists and occupational therapists for preschool children.

-Physical disability - We provide initial assessment and ongoing support along with Physiotherapists (PT), Occupational Therapists (OT) and Speech and Language Therapists (SALT).
+• Physical disability: We provide initial assessment and ongoing support along with physiotherapistsoccupational therapists and speech and language therapists.

-Sensory Impairment - We provide multi-disciplinary and multi-agency clinics for children with hearing and visual impairment, jointly with specialist teachers, Speech and Language Therapists (SALT) and Orthoptists.
+• Sensory impairment: We provide multi-disciplinary and multi-agency clinics for children with hearing and visual impairment, jointly with specialist teachers, speech and language therapists and orthoptists.

-Down Syndrome clinic - We provide developmental support for children with Down Syndrome (DS).
+• Down Syndrome clinic: We provide developmental support for children with Down Syndrome.

 How do you access this service?

-All families requiring the Specialist Community Paediatric service will have had an Early Help Assessment (EHA), which is a tool that any health care professional, who knows the child or young person, can help to complete.
-This enables the identification of the child/ young person and their family’s needs, to provide the most appropriate services for support.
-All referrals must come through this Early Support Pathway (pre-school children) / Early Help Pathway (school children).
+All families requiring the Specialist Community Paediatric service will have had an Early Help Assessment, which is a tool that any healthcare professional who knows the child or young person can help to complete.
+This enables the identification of the child or young person and their family’s needs and to provide the most appropriate services for support.
+All referrals must come through this early support pathway (for pre-school children) or early help pathway (for schoolchildren).

 Appointments are provided by the most appropriate member of our multi-disciplinary team through a combination of face-to-face clinics, telephone, virtual (through Attend Anywhere video platform) and home visits.

-Clinics are held at Child Development Centre, City Care Centre, Thorpe Road, Peterborough, PE3 6DB.
+Clinics are held at the Child Development Centre, City Care Centre, Thorpe Road, Peterborough PE3 6DB.

 Transition to adult services information